-- Your child uses eye contact, cooing, facial expressions, and movement to tell you what she needs and wants from the day she is born.
-Follow her signals to understand her needs. - Babies begin to understand many words before they can speak.
-Talk and sing to your child often so that he can hear words.
-He will learn to talk by listening to you talk. - Have a conversation with sounds, words, and gestures.
-When your child communicates with you using sounds or movements, respond to him and he will respond back.
-You are each taking turns in the conversation. - You can help your child learn new words by expanding on her language.
-If she says one word, such as "papa," build her language by adding more words: "Papa loves you!"
+- \ Your child uses eye contact, cooing, facial expressions, and movement to tell you what her or she needs and wants from the day he or she is born.
+Follow his or her signals to understand his or her needs. - \ Babies begin to understand many words before they can speak.
+Talk and sing to your child often so that he or she can hear words.
+He or she will learn to talk by listening to you talk. - \ Have a conversation with sounds, words, and gestures.
+When your child communicates with you using sounds or movements, respond to him or her and he or she will respond back.
+You are each taking turns in the conversation. - You can help your child learn new words by expanding on his or her language.
+If he or she says one word, such as "papa," build his or her language by adding more words: "Papa loves you!"

 - During or after breastfeeding, talk and sing to your baby.
-She is listening and will find comfort in your voice. - Imitate your baby's sounds and gestures.
-He is communicating with you with his sounds and movements.
+He or she is listening and will find comfort in your voice. - Imitate your baby's sounds and gestures.
+He or she is communicating with you with his or her sounds and movements.
 When he coos, respond to him.
 Your baby needs to hear you talk.

-- Your baby can start to recognize common words.
+- \ Your baby can start to recognize common words.
 When you see your child is no longer hungry, ask her, "All done?"
-If she shows you that she is still hungry, say, "More?" - Respond to your baby's sounds and interests.
-Call your baby's name and notice his response.
+If she shows you that she is still hungry, say, "More?" - \ Respond to your baby's sounds and interests.
+Call your baby's name and notice his or her response.

-Your baby will start to enjoy different soft foods now, such as soft fruits or cooked vegetables, and needs diverse, colorful foods to meet her nutritional needs.
-Use words to describe the food, and slowly she will understand new words.
-Name the different foods and parts of her body that she is using to eat, like her fingers and mouth.
+\ Your baby will start to enjoy different soft foods now, such as soft fruits or cooked vegetables, and needs diverse, colorful foods to meet his or her nutritional needs.
+Use words to describe the food and slowly he or she will understand new words.
+Name the different foods and parts of his or her body that he or she is using to eat, like his or her fingers, mouth, and tongue.

-Talk to your baby as you prepare his meal.
-Describe what is happening as you interact with him, such as saying, "Here is your bowl" or "Dad cooked you potatoes."
-Ask him questions, "Do you want eggs?"
-Give him time to respond with gestures such as pointing or sounds before you provide a verbal answer.
+\ Talk to your baby as you prepare his or her meal.
+Describe what is happening as you interact with him or her, such as saying, "Here is your bowl" or "Dad cooked you potatoes."
+Ask him or her questions, "Do you want eggs?"
+Give him or her time to respond with gestures such as pointing or sounds before you provide a verbal answer.

-- As you feed your child, describe the colors and textures of her food.
-Encourage her to speak by asking her the name or the color of the food she is eating.
-Point and tell her the names of the foods after she has had a chance to try and answer you! - Sing with your child.
+- \ As you feed your child, describe the colors and textures of her food.
+Encourage your child to speak by asking him or her the name or the color of the food he or she is eating.
+Point and tell your child the names of the foods after he or she has had a chance to try and answer you! - \ Sing with your child.
 Start a song and let him sing parts that he knows.
-Over time, he can sing more and more himself as he learns more words and you can practice taking turns. - Children learn to love stories when they read together with their parents every day.
-Ask her to point to different people and animals in a book, magazine, or poster.
-Praise her for finding the animals and objects!
+Over time, your child can sing more and more him or herself as he or she learns more words and you can practise taking turns. - \ Children learn to love stories when they read together with their parents every day.
+Ask him or her to point to different people and animals in a book, magazine, or poster.
+Praise him or her for finding the animals and objects!

-- Summarize the session by asking the caregiver(s) to demonstrate or explain what they will go home and do with their child.
-Ask if the caregiver(s) see any barriers and problem-solve together how to overcome those barriers. - If appropriate, agree on the next meeting date.
+- \ Close by asking the caregiver(s) to demonstrate or explain what they will do with their child following your discussions.
+Ask if the caregiver(s) see any barriers and problem-solve together how to overcome those barriers. - \ If appropriate, agree on the next meeting date.